- About SIGCIS

 Another book based on a conference.
 This one even includes DVDs of the speeches.
 In an unusual format, the book is split between often interesting speeches made during the conferences by the pioneers themselves, giving a retrospective view of their accomplishments, and reprints of their crucial original papers.
 "Software Engineering" is very broadly defined, so as well as the obvious suspects such as Tom DeMarco, Michael Jackson, Fred Brooks and Barry Boehm, the conference included the likes of Peter Chen, David L. Parnas, Niklaus Wirth, Friedrich L. Bauer, and Alan Kay.

-Martin Campbell-Kelly.
-From Airline Reservations to Sonic the Hedgehog: A History of the Software Industry (Cambridge, MA, 2003). (start here)
+From Airline Reservations to Sonic the Hedgehog: A History of the Software Industry (2003), by Martin Campbell-Kelly (start here)

 The first overall history of the software industry, and a very good one too.
 Software is given a suitably broad interpretation here, to include computer services and timesharing firms in the 1960s and 1970s (though not more recently), as well as packaged applications and systems software.
 Mainframe and microcomputer software (including games and personal titles) are all covered.
 However, this is a history of the software industry and not of software itself, or, for the most part, of its usage.